EngrEeshaKhan/AI-Powered_PTA-CTDISR-Compliance-Audit-System/README.md

 ## 2. Problem Statement

 - CTDISR compliance audits require cross-referencing dozens of policy/advisory documents against each control, often manually, using search-in-PDF or spreadsheet lookups.
+- Locating the right evidence for a given control is time-consuming, inconsistent between auditors, and easy to get wrong (missed documents, outdated policy versions, etc.).